• Home

 Barred Holland Hen

-"Marsbar" are the result of crossing a Legbar and any variety of Marans.
-We use our Golden Crele Legbar (blue egg layer), purchased locally from the Big "R" Ranch, with our Blue Copper Marans (chocolate egg layer) to produce first generation guaranteed F1 Olive Eggers.
-Our Marsbar are "sex-linked," meaning pullets/cockerels can be visually identified at hatch by their feather pattern.
-They have a fun crest, a single comb and lightly feathered legs.
+"MarsBar" are a cross between a Marans and a Legbar.
+We use Golden Crele Legbars (blue egg layer), purchased locally from the Big "R" Ranch and our Wheaten Marans (dark egg genetics) to produce Wheaten MarsBar Olive Eggers.
+MarsBar are "sex-linked," meaning pullets/cockerels can be visually identified at hatch by their feather pattern.
+They have fun crests, a single comb and lightly feathered legs.
+MarsBar do NOT breed true.
+They are not recognized by the APA.

 Are you looking to add to your flock?
 Shoot us a message!